MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ### 1.11 Reducing Vulnerabilities During Development

 A key part of building a system is making that system secure.
 While new vulnerabilities in existing systems can be exposed at any time, it is always important to try and minimize or reduce the vulnerablities in a system during it's development.
-In order to make sure that I take the correct steps
+In order to make sure that I take the correct steps I will be undertaking a research project to determine what I can do to reduce the vulnerabilities in my game during development.

+##### Research Plan

+The first step of reducing vulnerabilities is understand what vulnerabilities are and how they can affect the long and short term sucess of a system.
+To determine how informed people (specifically other software devlopers) are

-## 2.0 Research
+## 2.0 Design Research

 ### 2.1 Tools